VarshaGitHub331/Hire/README.md

 # Hire
-An AI Powered Freelancer-Job market App, in which I am trying to incorporate features of various other apps available and add a unique touch of AI to it.
+An AI Powered Freelancer-Job market App, in which I am trying to incorporate features of various other apps available alongside adding a few AI fteaures to it.